Parents

 Preparing financially for your fertility journey requires planning, flexibility, and the right strategy.

-By understanding the full scope of fertility treatment costs and surrogate mother compensation, exploring financing options, and taking a proactive approach to budgeting, you can move forward with greater confidence.
+By understanding the full scope of fertility treatment costs and surrogate compensation, exploring financing options, and taking a proactive approach to budgeting, you can move forward with greater confidence.

 The more informed and prepared you are, the smoother your journey will be.